 Duty of Care

-The first element that must be established is that the Dayton motorist had a duty to drive safely and act reasonably to prevent accidents.
+The first element that must be established is that the motorist had a duty to drive safely and act reasonably to prevent accidents.

 Breach of Duty

-You suffered compensatory damages (injuries and losses) due to the accident.
+The final element you must prove is that you suffered compensatory damages (injuries and losses) due to the accident.

 You Must Gather Evidence to Support Your Claims